 Things you must do

-If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking Ksart HCT.
+Before starting any new medicine, tell your doctor or pharmacist that you are taking KSART HCT.

-If you plan to have surgery that needs a general anaesthetic, tell your doctor or dentist that you are taking this medicine.
-Your blood pressure may drop suddenly.
+If you plan to have surgery, including dental surgery, that needs a general anaesthetic, tell your doctor or dentist that you are taking KSART HCT.

 Things you must not do

-Do not take Ksart HCT to treat any other complaints unless your doctor tells you to.
+Do not use KSART HCT to treat any other conditions unless your doctor tells you to.

 Things to be careful of

-The hydrochlorothiazide contained in this medicine could produce a positive analytical result in an antidoping test.
+The hydrochlorothiazide contained in KSART HCT could produce a positive analytical result in an antidoping test.

 Ask your doctor or pharmacist to answer any questions you may have.